Farr Healthcare - Physiatry Job Openings, Physiatry Job Opportunities & Physiatry Practice Opportunities

 Part 1

 The written exam is administered annually in August.
 It can only be taken post-residency.
 Applications must be received by the preceding January.
-90% successfully pass the examination the first time.
+449 first-year graduates took the exam on 8/2022.
+90% successfully passed the examination the first time.
+This is the historic pass rate.

 Part II

 The oral examination may be taken only after one year of clinical practice fellowship, research, or a combination of these activities in PM&R is completed following residency.
 The exam can be taken in May; the deadline for registration is the preceding November 15th.
-89% successfully pass the examination the first time.
+423 first year graduates took the exam on 5/2022.
+84% successfully passed the examination the first time.
+This is the historic pass rate.

 Candidates must satisfactorily pass both the written exam and the oral exam in order to be certified by the American Board of Physical Medicine and Rehabilitation.
-Physician must be recertified every 10 years.
+A physiatrist must be recertified every 10 years.

 Testimonials about Farr Healthcare, Inc.: